 37 With a loud cry, Jesus breathed his last.

 38 The curtain of the temple was torn in two from top to bottom.
 39 And when the centurion, who stood there in front of Jesus, saw how he died, he said, "Surely this man was the Son of God!"
-(Mark 15:33-39)
+(Mark 15:33-39 NIV)

 Reflecting and Thinking

 Were it not for its familiarity, this would be a difficult chapter to read.
 We are desensitized by our frequent exposure to the story.
 Death on a cross in the first century was horrific.
 The gruesome nature of what occurred is unimaginable.
 The insults are bad enough, the mocking; the injustice.
-The emotional stress, the spiritual stress of forsakenness, the physical suffering-words cannot speak.
+The emotional stress, the spiritual stress of forsakenness, the physical suffering -- words cannot adequately speak of such atrocities.

 It is done, God's mercy intervenes.
 Joseph of Arimathea, a Jewish council member provides the gift of a proper burial.
 The tomb is occupied.

-What strikes you from the text today?
+What things grab your attention in the reading today?
 How important to you is the declaration of the centurion that Jesus was surely the Son of God?
 How well do you think we today understand the severe and cruel nature of crucifixion?
 What thoughts or desires does the reading of this text motivate in you?